What is an "own-root" fruit tree?

 Advantages of own-root fruit trees

 Hugh Ermen was a great believer in the benefits of own-root fruit trees.
 He argued, with some justification, that the artificial joining of two different types of tree (the rootstock and the scion) created a degree of incompatibility.
 By growing the fruit tree on its own roots this incompatibility was removed and as a result the tree would be more healthy, live longer, and the fruit would have more flavour.
+However it should also be said that the degree of incompatibility between rootstock and scion also varies considerably.
+For example, most dwarf pear trees are grafted on Quince rootstocks - a different species altogether - but most semi-vigorous and vigorous pear trees are grafted on PyroDwarf rootstock, which is of the same species.

 Unfortunately Hugh's work has not been continued so the true extent of these benefits is not really known.
 It is fair to say that an own-root tree is closer to its natural state than a conventionally-propagated fruit tree, and a fruit tree grown on its own roots might more fully express the inate characteristics of the variety, without any influence from the rootstock.